-If your home is at risk of flooding, follow these safety tips from Steve Bratt, Group CEO of the Electrical Contractors’ Association (ECA).
+If your home is at risk, follow these safety tips from Steve Bratt, Group CEO of the Electrical Contractors’ Association (ECA).

 • If floods are threatening your property, unplug all electrical appliances in the lower part of your home, switch off sockets and the main supply.
 Water and electricity do not mix well!